MicrosoftDocs/altspace-vr/altspace-vr/world-building/backing-up-worlds.md

 ## Troubleshooting

-* Help!
-I accidentally restored a Backup and my work is gone
+**Help!
+I accidentally restored a Backup and my work is gone** Don’t worry.
-    * Don’t worry.
 We automatically create a new Backup before restoring old one.
-Look for one with a name starting with "Auto" with the right timestamp and restore that one (for example, "Auto 2019-01-14T08:23:33-08:00").
+Look for one with a name starting with **Auto** with the right timestamp and restore that one (for example, **Auto 2019-01-14T08:23:33-08:00**).
 If that doesn’t work submit a [Support request](https://help.altvr.com/hc/requests/new)

-* I restored a Backup and some objects are missing
-    * If any were photos, were those photos deleted?
-We can’t restore deleted photos for privacy reasons
-    * Submit a [Support request](https://help.altvr.com/hc/requests/new) so we can investigate
+**I restored a Backup and some objects are missing** If any were photos, were those photos deleted?
+We can’t restore deleted photos for privacy reasons.
+Submit a [Support request](https://help.altvr.com/hc/requests/new) so we can investigate

-* I don’t see any changes
+**I don’t see any changes**
-    * Backups are restored asynchronously meaning they can take a few minutes to restore depending on the number of objects.
+Backups are restored asynchronously meaning they can take a few minutes to restore depending on the number of objects.
 Remember to reset your World and if you don’t see anything after a few minutes try resetting again.
 In the future, we can provide more feedback on the status of the restoration process